-Though this loop trail stretches for only 2.4 miles, it’s the second longest trail inside Mesa Verde National Park.
+Though this loop trail stretches for only 2.4 miles, it’s the second-longest trail inside Mesa Verde National Park.
 Petroglyph Point stands as the largest petroglyph panel in this national park.
-This moderately trafficked trail is fairly easy, however, there are a couple difficult scrambles and narrow passages along the trail.
+This moderately trafficked trail is fairly easy, however, there are a couple of difficult scrambles and narrow passages along the trail.

 Hiking the Petroglyph Point National Recreation Trail begins near Chapin Mesa Archeological Museum.
 It starts along the paved path to Spruce Tree House.
 After the viewpoint of Spruce Tree House is Petroglyph Point NRT’s actual trailhead.